aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/rararchiveloadoptions/_index.md

 public class RarArchiveLoadOptions
 ```

-Options with which [RarArchive](../../com.aspose.zip/rararchive) is loaded from compressed file.
+Options with which [RarArchive](../../com.aspose.zip/rararchive) is loaded from a compressed file.
 ## Constructors

 | Constructor | Description |